 Over the course of the afternoon and the next day, I popped in a couple more times:

-“George, will need to reschedule your elbow-bleaching appointment so as to accommodate your appointment with your aroma therapist.
+“George, I will need to reschedule your elbow-bleaching appointment so as to fit in a visit with your aroma therapist.
 Please advise.”

 “George, your office chair is on fire.
 Permission to put it out?”

 And every time, George would stand, nod to those at the conference table, and say “Gentlemen”.